Splicing and genetic susceptibility to cancerRoom B-8

 Line of Research

-Our interest is focused on Hereditary Breast and Ovarian Cancer (HBOC) syndrome that is characterized by a high genetic heterogeneity and whose predisposing spectrum has not been elucidated yet.
+Our interest is focused on Hereditary Breast and Ovarian Cancer (HBOC) that is characterized by a high genetic heterogeneity.
 So far there have been identified inactivating mutations in at least 25 responsible genes, including BRCA1, BRCA2, TP53 (Li-Fraumeni disease), STK11 (Peutz-Jeghers syndrome), PTEN (Cowden syndrome), CDH1, PALB2, ATM, CHEK2, BARD1, Abraxas, XRCC2, MUTY, BRIP1, RAD50, RAD51C, RAD51D and NBS1 (Nielsen et al 2016).
 Most of them are involved in the DNA repair pathway in order to keep the genomic integrity.
 The two principal genes, BRCA1 and BRCA2, account for only 16% of familial breast cancer risk, whereas the rest of the genes and SNPs (GWAS studies) contribute up to 50% of the familial risk.
 Genetic testing of BRCA1 and BRCA2 provides essential information for the clinical management of HBOC families since it allows the detection of asymptomatic mutation carriers and facilitates preventive decision-making.